| About us

 The core competencies of AliquantumRx include a deep understanding of Plasmodium biology, pathology, clinical presentations and diagnosis of malaria as well as available prophylactic and therapeutic measures.
 The team assembled for AliquantumRx provides solid experience in pre-clinical and clinical drug development and the skills and experience necessary to accomplish our commercialization goals.
 Individual capabilities and expertise are as follows:

-Nik Kaludov, PhD
+Nik Kaludov, PhD.

 President